mrowan137/ml-performance-benchmark/resnet/README.md

-__This directory is mostly from: https://code.ornl.gov/olcf-analytics/summit/distributed-deep-learning-examples, please see the link for more details.__
+__This directory is based on: https://code.ornl.gov/olcf-analytics/summit/distributed-deep-learning-examples, please see the link for more details.__

 # Running TensorFlow official models in `MultiworkerMirroredStrategy` or `Horovod` mode on Summit